Llamaha icon

 Use a password on the link if available

-OneDrive and Box both support a password on the share link.
-Send the password through a different channel (a phone call, not email).
+OneDrive, Box, and Dropbox all support a password on the share link.
+Send the password through a different channel — phone call or Teams chat — not the same email.

 Consider a request file or upload-only link

 If a vendor needs to send you a file, give them an upload-only link instead of a shared editable folder.
-OneDrive Request Files and Box Request work this way.
+OneDrive Request Files, Box Request, and Egnyte upload-only links all work this way.

 For client work, use the channel your client expects